git-emran/DevNotes/Projects/Emran-Resume.typ

   company: "Tiblo Digital",
   dates: dates-helper(start-date: "Dec 2023", end-date: "Present"),
 )
-- Proudly Launched over 25 successful products in the agency
+- Proudly Launched over 25 successful products in the agency as a Product lead.
 - Designed and Launched WheelLog, a New innovative product in collboration with TyreProf resulting in a 80% customer converted in the first quarter.
 Implemented support for real time collaboration and presence detection in React using conflict free replicated data (CRDT).
 - Introduced a new collaboration style, design standards and documentation strategies with Storybook and Figma to eliminate design debt.

 #work(
   title: "Front-end Engineer, UX",
-  location: "Silicon Mirage, CA",
+  location: "Dubai, UAE",
-  company: "Organic Stupidity Startup",
+  company: "The Total Office",
   dates: dates-helper(start-date: "Dec 2023", end-date: "Mar 2024"),
 )